Music Gateway

 • Authentic

 You can enhance the experience by altering parameters such as string and damper resonance with VRM.
-One of the greatest elements to the YDP-184 is the expressiveness of the weighted keys.
+One of the greatest elements of the YDP-184 is the expressiveness of the weighted keys.
 It has 24 voices including electric pianos and 256-note max polyphony.
 There is an easy USB connection to enable you to connect to other devices and the MIDI record enables you to record your playing.
-The YDP-184 prides itself on being an authentic choice and even if you play while wearing headphones the stereophonic optimiser reconstructs the familiarity of an acoustic piano.
+The YDP-184 prides itself on being an authentic choice and even if you play while wearing headphones the stereophonic optimizer reconstructs the familiarity of an acoustic piano.

 Price: £2,175